Engineering Education for the Future

 Showcase Teaching and Learning

-Students at the complex will experience one of the best learning atmospheres in the nation.
+In BMEC, students will experience one of the best learning atmospheres in the nation.
 This will be evident to all who visit, as walls of windows in classrooms will put experiential teaching and learning on display.
 Brand new teaching laboratories for the department of engineering, partnered with maker spaces and hubs for industry collaboration allow students and faculty to think creatively and bring their innovative ideas to life with engineers from the private sector.
 When faculty, students and industry come together, there is no limit to the innovation that is possible.